 (a) The release is exempt from reporting under WAC 173-340-300(2)(a);

-(b) The circumstances associated with the release or threatened release are known to Ecology and have previously been or currently are being evaluated by Ecology or another government agency; or
+(b) The circumstances associated with the release or threatened release are known to ecology and have previously been or currently are being evaluated by ecology or another government agency; or

 (c) Ecology does not have a reasonable basis to believe that there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment.

 (3) Performance.
-To make the determinations specified in subsection (1) of this section, Ecology will review readily available information and may collect, or advise other persons to collect, additional information.
+To make the determinations specified in subsection (1) of this section, ecology will review readily available information and may collect, or request other persons to collect, additional information.

 (4) Reliance on others.
-Ecology may rely on another government agency or a contractor to Ecology to conduct an initial investigation on its behalf, provided:
+Ecology may rely on another government agency or a contractor to ecology to conduct an initial investigation on its behalf, provided:

 (a) The agency or contractor is not suspected of having contributed to the release or threatened release; and